Opera in four acts. Running Time: 2 hours.

 SCENE 2: The French Court, Reims.

-9, 17: Flutes start us off with a bit of that demonic chorus from the prologue which was so recent as to seem like a strange parody (we heard it for the first time less than fifteen minutes ago).
-Giovanna’s aria * is fine as she things of the peace of home but it leads to the orchestral blaring out that jovial demonic chorus theme (is this really a thing).
-The accompaniment to the aria is very minimal, it exposes the vocal line well (which is good) but does little else.
+14: Flutes start us off with a bit of that demonic chorus from the prologue which was so recent as to seem like parody (we heard it for the first time less than twenty minutes ago).
+Giovanna thinks of the peace of home but it leads to her experiencing mental torment as the orchestral blaring out that jovial demonic chorus theme (is this really a thing).
+The accompaniment to her aria * is very minimal, it exposes the vocal line well (which is good) but does little else.

-ACT 2: Rheims Cathedral (20 minutes)
+ACT 3: Rheims Cathedral (23.5 minutes)

-3: Giacomo comes on with a weirdly sympathetic aria * considering how he has already promised to hand over his daughter to the English forces.
+6: Giacomo comes on with a weirdly sympathetic aria * considering how he has already promised to hand over his daughter to the English forces.
 There is a hymn that follows which seems to be returning us to the Coronation.

-ACT 3: The English Camp where Giovanna is held prisoner.
-(24 minutes)
+ACT 4: The English Camp where Giovanna is held prisoner.
+(25 minutes)

-3: Immediately the curtain rises to English calls acknowledging the French, and boom, boom, the battle begins to Giovanna’s narration.
+3: Immediately the curtain rises to English calls acknowledging the French, and boom, boom, the battle begins to Giovanna’s narration to a tune half-way to The Lone Ranger.
 Giacomo shows up thinking she is experiencing another delirium.
 Listen to the strings here *, there is something interesting going on as Giovanna narrates again.
 Her father realizes the error of his ways and releases her so she can fight one last time.
 At first the duet is set to a dance-like tune.
 This is Verdi’s Father-Daughter relationship music, but of its lowest possible voltage which is to say the music a normal person would write on a great day, but for Verdi, it is sub-par.

-12: Giovanna is brought in and Charles sings what is possibly the best music so far in the opera **, a strange and winding little aria.
+13: Giovanna is brought in and Charles sings what is possibly the best music so far in the opera **, a strange and winding little aria.

-15: The last nine minutes of the opera consists of Giovanna’s death scene in which she is reconciled with her father, the king, and God in an Apotheosis **.
+16: The last nine minutes of the opera consists of Giovanna’s death scene in which she is reconciled with her father, the king, and God in an Apotheosis **.
 The chorus has traces of the overture and the coronation sequence.
 Giovanna dominates (what else is new?) as she asks for her banner.
 Charles and Giacomo aren’t as up to it as Giovanna is though, but boy is she!